There are many reasons why businesses choose to invest in marketing automation.

 A well-configured marketing automation system can build relationships 24/7 by providing help and advice to your potential customers, understanding what they do and don’t engage with and reacting accordingly.

 3. Create a Better End-to-End Customer Experience

-Imagine that human resources wasn’t an issue.
-If you really sat down and thought about how you could delight a customer at every stage of their journey, could you improve what you do for your customers?
+Imagine that human resources were not an issue.
+If you sat down and really thought about how you could delight a customer at every stage of their journey, could you improve what you do for them?

 4. Increase Customer Lifetime Value

 The single most important metric in marketing is customer lifetime value.
 By remembering to follow up every purchase, delighting each customer by offering more value without charge, we pave the way for further sales.

 Almost every sale can be followed by another sale if only we remembered to follow up effectively.
 Most people are not good at this.
 Salespeople are often interested in big sales and the thrill of the chase, not incremental, supplemental or small sales - yet often this is where the real profit in a relationship really lives.
 Marketing people know that once we have a customer, it is the recency, frequency and monetary value of further purchases that makes that customer truly profitable.